Is Your Password a Friend or Foe?

 Before you know it, you’re using the same password for multiple accounts.
 Just like that, your risk of being a victim of fraud skyrockets.

-What to do?
 If you haven’t changed your password within the past three months, do it now.
 Then, get in the habit of updating your password every 90 days to reduce your risk.

-Why?
 Changing your password often has always been a best practice.
 Today it’s even more critical.
 CAP COM’s security team has seen an increase in the number of financial institutions reporting criminal activity.
 Cyber criminals continue to obtain login details and access all kinds of confidential information.
 Don’t make it easy for bad guys!

-The best passwords look like gibberish.
 Here are some tips to help you create strong passwords and change them regularly.

 - Make sure your passwords are long, containing at least eight characters.